How Internal Structure Shapes the Metallicity of Giant Exoplanets: Discussion

 \subsection{Connection with formation}

-\paragraph{Extent of the dilute core.} For some high-metallicity cases (\(Z\gtrsim 0.5\); e.g., TOI-4010d and WASP-196b), no solutions were found for compact gradients with \(m_{\rm dilute}=0.25\) or \(0.5\): the interior could not accommodate the required heavy-element fraction unless the gradient was shifted outward to larger \(m_{\rm dilute}$.
+\paragraph{Extent of the DC.} For some high-metallicity cases (\(Z\gtrsim 0.5\); e.g., TOI-4010d and WASP-196b), no solutions were found for compact gradients with $m_{\rm dilute}=0.25$ or 0.5: the interior could not accommodate the required heavy-element fraction unless the gradient was shifted outwards to higher $m_{\rm dilute}$.
 Although this behaviour might suggest a more extended dilute region in these planets, this interpretation is not uniquely supported by the data.
 The inferred extent of dilution is strongly model-dependent and can arise simply from our assumption of a fixed $Z_{\rm atm}$, which permits additional heavy elements to be stored in the envelope without altering the internal composition gradient.

-In more massive planets, a wide non-adiabatic dilute core could substantially increase the heat retained in the deep interior, altering the radius evolution.
-Constraining \(m_{\rm dilute}\) is therefore crucial for massive planets.
-A well-confined dilute core may have little impact on inflation (the thermal profile remains close to adiabatic), whereas large \(m_{\rm dilute}\) values can stabilize significantly more heat.
-In non-adiabatic cases, the steepness of the gradient may become important too.
+In more massive planets, a wide non-adiabatic DC could substantially increase the heat retained in the deep interior, altering the radius evolution.
+Constraining $m_{\rm dilute}$ is therefore crucial for massive planets.
+A well-confined DC may have little impact on inflation (the thermal profile remains close to adiabatic), whereas high $m_{\rm dilute}$ values can stabilise significantly more heat.
+In non-adiabatic cases, the steepness of the gradient may also become important.

-\paragraph{Mass-metallicity relation.} Our results, obtained across different structural configurations, remain consistent with previous studies \citep{Thorngren_2016, Teske_2019, Howard_2025, Chachan_2025}.
-We recover a clear positive correlation between the total heavy-element mass ($M_{Z}$) and planetary mass ($M$), and a weaker yet significant negative correlation between metallicity ($Z$) and $M$, also when normalised by ($Z_\star$).
+\paragraph{Mass-metallicity relation.} Our results, obtained across different structural configurations, are consistent with previous studies \citep{Thorngren_2016, Teske_2019, Howard_2025, Chachan_2025}.
+We recover a clear positive correlation between the total heavy-element mass ($M_{Z}$) and planetary mass ($M$), and a weaker, yet significant, negative correlation between metallicity ($Z$) and $M$, also when normalised by $Z_\star$.

-The overall $Z$–$M$ trend indicates a gradual decrease in metallicity with increasing mass; however, the behaviour departs from a sharp decrease of estimated metallicities at low masses (betwenn 0.1 and 0.2 MJ).
-In the mass range of $\sim$0.2–0.6~$M_{\mathrm{J}}$, we observe a drop in metallicity, consistent with the curvature captured by the fitted power law, but even more evident when expressed as an inverse linear relation, as proposed by \citet{Chachan_2025}.
-In this regime, the data exhibit substantial scatter and a near-plateau where further increases in mass do not lead to a corresponding decline in metal content, again reminiscent of the behaviour reported by \citet{Chachan_2025} above $\sim$0.28~$M_{\mathrm{J}}$.
-This is also explaining why the rank correlation test expressed lower correlation coefficients and higher p-values.
-At the high-mass end, we find hints of renewed enrichment, opposite to the expectations from classical runaway gas accretion, which would predict a dilution of heavy elements as the envelope grows.